Revisions and the edition of this document

 Rapid red flashes

-Blown load / battery fuse has blown.
+Blown load or battery fuse has blown.

 No light / off